julienreichel/amplify-openai/README.md

+Here's the corrected version of your README with spelling and grammar fixes:

+---

-# Creating a Nuxt project in AWS Amplify to send request to Open AI
+# Creating a Nuxt project in AWS Amplify to send requests to OpenAI

 ### Creating the Nuxt project
-To create the project
+To create the project:

 ```bash
 npx nuxi@latest init <project-name>
 ```

-To push to github
+To push to GitHub:

 ```bash
 cd /path/to/<project-name>